kimnetics/kimnetics/README.md

 There are passing solutions for these JetBrains Academy tracks: Frontend Core, Java Core, Java Developer, Advanced Java and Python Core.

-There is a quiz building system I wrote as part of an interview process.
-The system was done in a serverless style on AWS and uses Node.js Lambdas, API Gateway, Cognito and DynamoDB.

 There are solutions that score 100% on Codility and LeetCode.
 They may be found [here](https://github.com/kimnetics/Codility) and [here](https://github.com/kimnetics/LeetCode).

 ### About Me